 Ready or Not is definitely not for the faint of heart.
-While there is a fair amount of comedy within Ready or Not, there is also a lot of gore.
+While there is a fair amount of comedy, there is also a lot of gore.
 There are a few scenes of the movie that even made me cringe and audibly gasp.
-Ready or Not did a great job building up the sense of dread and alleviating it with a well placed comedic moment.
-I really appreciate that they didn’t go over the top or slapstick with the comedy.
+Ready or Not did a great job building up the sense of dread and alleviating it with a well-placed comedic moment.
+I really appreciate that they didn’t go over-the-top or slapstick with the comedy.
 It truly is a horror-comedy done right.
 It actually feels like a horror movie with comedic elements instead of a comedy with horror elements.

 The best part about Ready or Not is the cast.
 There is not one role in the film that isn’t perfectly cast.
 Samara Weaving (niece of Hugo Weaving) is beyond incredible.
 The strength she depicts is inspiring.
 Despite her lack of screen time, I loved Nicky Guadagni’s portrayal of Aunt Helene.
 She was creepy and funny at the same time.
 She literally steals every scene she is in.
 Another stand out is Adam Brody who plays Grace’s brother-in-law, Daniel.
 You never quite know what to think about his character which makes watching the film more enjoyable.

 Overall, Ready or Not is a bloody good time!
 You can’t help but have a good time with it.
 The only intentional horror comedy I’ve enjoyed as much is Tucker and Dale vs. Evil.
 Not only is the movie a fun ride, but I promise you that you won’t see what’s coming at the end.
 Ready or Not is in theaters now.